microsoft/vscode-wiki/December-Pre-Release.md

 Follow [these steps](https://code.visualstudio.com/Docs/supporting/FAQ#_how-can-i-test-prerelease-versions-of-vs-code).

 ### Getting the update on Linux
-On Linux you must manually update (no support for auto-update).
+On Linux you must manually update (no support for auto-update):

 1. Download Code from this location [Linux 64](https://az764295.vo.msecnd.net/public/0.10.4/VSCode-linux64.zip), [Linux 32](https://az764295.vo.msecnd.net/public/0.10.4/VSCode-linux32.zip).
 2. Open the Zip and run Code.
 3. Code will require a manual update each time we release.